• Skip to primary navigation

 The dough will be pretty firm, so use your hands if you have trouble mixing it at the end!

 The dough should be pretty firm and not sticky, though it should not be crumbly.
-If your dough is too crumbly, add in 1 Tbsp of water or plant-based milk to help it stick together.
+If your dough is too crumbly, add in 1 tablespoon of water or plant-based milk to help it stick together.

 Set aside ¼ dough & mix with almond slices